 The poems in Poem’s Poems, both those that feature Poem as their hero[?] and those that don’t, tend to treat the figural as literal and the literal as figural.
 If there is a model for Poem in his misadventurous adventures, it’s perhaps Frog from Arnold Lobel’s Frog and Toad picture books for children, but if Poem is Frog in this equation, I can’t, I confess, figure out what happened to Toad.

 I’m tempted to echo Mark Twain’s warning to readers of Huck Finn: that those attempting to find meaning in these pieces will be shot.
 The current state of politics argues against such a comment, and even worse that move would seem but a coy ploy to declare the existence of meanings by denying their existence, and if I know one thing, it’s that Poem isn’t capable of either the Theory Two-Step or the MetaMeta Boogaloo that that would entail.

 This link [link!] will flip you over to the web page at CW Books (Poem’s publisher) with some sample poems from the collection, including Poem debuting his skinny jeans after shopping the Gap and Poem ordering an espresso, along with a piece that evokes (of all things) Duck Dynasty and another remembering Maynard G. Krebs from the 1950s sitcom Dobie Gillis.

 Clicking the thumbnail to the left (and thanks to John Hunt, cover designer extraordinaire, for the great design) will take you to the CW Books page with links for ordering Poem’s Poems.
-The store on this site (accessible using the menu at the top of the page) should, soon, offer the option of ordering the book directly from Poem’s own private stash.
+The store on this site (accessible using the menu at the top of the page) offers the option of ordering the book directly from Poem’s own private stash.
 Poem promises a steal of a deal.
 Gonna, he says, be “yuge.”